 My name is Meredith Lemke and I am a former participant of Virginia German Foreign Language Academy 2017!
 I was inspired to become a Deutschakademie Betreuerin by my excitement to share my interests, knowledge, anecdotes, and passion for Germany with motivated students.
 Attending the Deutschakademie opened so many opportunities for me by raising my confidence in speaking German and by solidifying my interest in Germany and International Relations.
 Two of my Deutschakademie Betreuerinnen inspired me to apply and attend the Congress Bundestag Youth Exchange, an 11 month study abroad program in Germany, from 2018-2019.
-Now I am studying International Relations, taking German courses, and teaching German 101 and 202 as a Teacher’s Assistant at the College of William & Mary.
+Now I am studying International Relations, taking German courses, and teaching German 102 as a Teacher’s Assistant at the College of William & Mary.
+I am also the head editor for William & Mary's German Newspaper.
+Die Zeitung.
 I am very passionate about German culture, music, diversity, politics, and of course the German language itself.
 I learned so much about German culture by meeting new people in Germany and by integrating myself into a German family and school.
 Those experiences drive me to share the many interesting sides of German life and the interesting similarities and differences between American and German culture!
 In 2017, I was inspired by the interests and stories my Betreuerinnen shared.
 Now I cannot wait to help create the same wonderful experiences and motivation I received in 2017 for a new group of students.

 |Eva Nelson, Betreuer

 Hi!
-My name is Eva Nelson and I am a rising junior at Christopher Newport University.
-I have been involved with the Virginia Governor's Academy for many years now, first as a student, and now going on my second year as a counselor.
+My name is Eva Nelson and I am a rising senior at Christopher Newport University.
+I have been involved with the Virginia Governor's Academy for many years now, first as a student, and now going on my third year as a counselor.
 I am very passionate about the German language and culture and am so excited for yet another fun filled summer of learning and speaking the language.
-A few things about me are that I love to bake, taking walks, and my obsession for Broadway musicals.
+A few things about me are that I love baking, taking walks and Broadway musicals.